health (51)

 Read more…

 Teeth grinding, scientifically known as bruxism, might seem harmless, but it can significantly impact your health.
 While some consequences are short-term, many individuals face more severe long-term issues, some of which could become permanent if left untreated.
 Addressing short-term concerns promptly is crucial, as they can escalate into more painful and lasting problems.
 Seeking medical guidance at the earliest signs of teeth grinding is not only about preserving your enamel and teeth and safeguarding your facial appearance.
+Teeth grinding is often induced by stress that impairs a lot of functions in a human body that affect their health and aesthetics.
+So if you don’t address it as the initial issue, not only you may find your oral health deteriorating but also need to resort to hair loss treatment or fixing other problems caused by stress.
 Read on to learn more about the eight most common effects of prolonged teeth grinding:

 1. Damaged teeth